Privacy Policy

 Who we are

 Mosscare St Vincent’s (hereafter referred to as MSV) is a Registered Social landlord operating in the North West of England, UK.
-We own and manage more than 9,000 homes across the North West of England.
+We own and manage more around 9,000 homes across the North West of England.
 Our vision is to create environments for people to flourish.

 Any personal information provided to or gathered by MSV is controlled by the Mosscare St Vincent’s Housing Group, Trafford House, Chester Road, Manchester, M32 0RS.